AY2425S1-CS2103T-F11-3/tp/docs/UserGuide.md

 * Opening & Closing hours have to be of the format `HH:mm`.
 * Default Opening & Closing hours are `00:00` & `23:59` respectively.
+* Opening hours must start before Closing hours
+* Opening and Closing Hours do not carry over to the next day (Eg. 23:00 to 06:00 is not allowed)
 * If an argument is empty, it will set the hours to default.
 * All current appointments must fall within new operating hours for update to take effect.